moccalotto/kaos/_rulebook/main.md

 cannot exceed 90.
 For instance, a character with Witchcraft 50 can learn Thaumaturgy, but the Thaumaturgy score can never be higher than 40.

-A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.
+**Armor**: A magic user cannot cast spells while wearing armor, using a shield or wearing extreme cold weather gear.

-Casting spells is strenuous and causes strain damage to the caster.
+**Strain**: Casting spells is strenuous and causes strain damage to the caster.
 The number of HP drained depends on the power of the spell.

-Magic users cannot be healed (naturally, magically or otherwise) if they have cast any spells withing the last hour.
+**Healing**: Magic users cannot be healed (naturally, magically or otherwise) if they have cast any spells withing the last hour.

+**Tiers**: Spells are divided into tiers from 1 to 6.
+Tier one spells are the easiest spells to cast and they drain only a few HPs per casting, while tier 8 spells are very difficult to cast and drain a large number of HP per casting.
 Spells have a Skill Score requirements that must be met in order for the magic user to be able to cast them.

+**Duration**: Unless specified, all non-instantaneious and non-permanent spells fade away at the *end* of your *next* turn.
+If you want to keep the spell from fading away, you must take an action next round to Concentrate on that spell, which will keep it going for another round.
+Outside combat, you can keep one spell alive while still doing other simple things such as walking, talking, etc. People who know you will notice that you are distracted though.

+**Range**: Unless otherwise specified, spells do not have a range limit as such, but the caster must have a direct line of sight to the target.

 {:.noprint}
 See the spell list [here]({{ '/rulebook/spells/' | prepend: site.baseurl }}).